The Justice Statement

 Court Fine Payment

-A simplified civil process will apply to Magistrate Court claims filed on or after 1 November 2014.
+A simplified civil process will apply to Magistrate's Court claims filed on or after 1 November 2014.
+For District Court cases filed on or after 1 November 2014, parties may by consent opt into the simplified process pursuant to Order 108 Rule 1 (2).
 The new process features upfront disclosure of documents together with early and robust case management.
 The primary aim is to facilitate early resolution of the dispute.
 Please refer to Order 108 of the Rules of Court and Part III of the State Courts Practice Directions for the detailed requirements and procedure.

 Below is a table summarising the key features of the simplified process and the consequential changes to be implemented to the procedure for MC cases.